 The inquiry involved allegations of financial impropriety in respect of an NGO known as the Pipi Foundation, which had been established by Donna Awatere Huata as a vehicle for a reviving a reading programme which she had developed some years earlier.
-To quote the background section of the report16:
+To quote the background section of the report:

-The allegations involved money owned by the Pipi Foundation Trust

-("Pipi"), a private trust established by Mrs Awatere Huata in 1999 to deliver a children's reading programme known as the Four Minute Reading Programme, which Mrs Awatere Huata had developed in the surrounding Pipi's funds.
-Both the Police and the Serious Fraud Office have made inquiries into those matters.
+The allegations involved money owned by the Pipi Foundation Trust ("Pipi"), a private trust established by Mrs Awatere Huata in 1999 to deliver a children's reading programme known as the Four Minute Reading Programme, which Mrs Awatere Huata had developed in the 1970s.